What is thyroid surgery?

 At The Ohio State University Wexner Medical Center, our ENT specialists care about you and want to help you achieve the best quality of life possible.
 For many patients with thyroid and parathyroid conditions, thyroid surgery may be the answer.
 Ohio State provides comprehensive endocrinology treatment to diagnose and treat a wide range of thyroid conditions.

-Thyroid surgery can be necessary for various thyroid conditions.
-Surgical removal of all or part of your thyroid gland may be necessary for thyroid cancer, benign cysts, goiters (thyroid enlargement), nodules and overactive thyroid glands.
+Thyroid surgery, which constitutes the surgical removal of all or part of your thyroid gland, may be necessary for thyroid cancer, benign cysts, goiter removal (due to thyroid enlargement), nodules and overactive thyroid glands.

-- Hyperthyroidism – thyroid makes too much hormones
+- Hyperthyroidism – the thyroid produces too much hormone

-- Hypothyroidism – thyroid doesn’t make enough hormones
+- Hypothyroidism – the thyroid does not produce enough hormones

 - Thyroid cancer